wilsonliaows/docs/recipes/triggers.md

 The **Since/From** value can only be set once, and will be locked from further changing after the recipe has been started for the first time.

 ## Trigger conditions
-Trigger conditions are additional rules that define what kind of trigger events should be selected for processing, e.g. You can specify that only Salesforce accounts from California must be procssed.
+Trigger conditions are additional rules that define what kind of trigger events should be selected for processing, e.g. you can specify that only Salesforce accounts from California must be processed.

-Trigger conditions are evaluated by Workato i.e. Workato retrieves all trigger events, and then filters out the ones that do not meet the rules specified in the trigger condition.
+Trigger conditions are evaluated by Workato after the trigger events have been fetched i.e. Workato retrieves all new Salesforce accounts created in the last 5 minutes, and then filters out accounts not from California.
+This also means that, with a **New Salesforce account** trigger, accounts which are subsequently updated to be from California will not be picked up.
+If you find that your recipe seems to be missing events that you expected to be picked up, this might be the issue.
+Refer to the [recipe logic errors article](/recipes/recipe-logic-errors.md#missing-trigger-events) to find out more.

 Note: trigger conditions generally do not monitor a field change, but simply checks if the trigger condition is fulfilled.
 For example, if you wish to sync only closed won opportunities from Salesforce into your ERP system, setting the following trigger condition will cause every update made to the opportunity when its in closed won state be picked up by the recipe.
 This is as opposed to having the recipe pick up the opportunity only when its status is marked closed won for the first time.
-Refer to the [recipe logic errors article](/recipes/recipe-logic-errors.md) to find out more.
+Refer to the [recipe logic errors article](/recipes/recipe-logic-errors.md#unexpected-trigger-eventsdata-duplication) to find out more.

 To add a trigger condition, check the **Trigger IF** checkbox.
 The trigger datatree will appear, displaying the variables that can be used to formulate the trigger condition.